RishatTalukder/learning_react/PART_2_Advanced/docs/readme.md

 Assssss, we are all beginners here(including myself) and we don't know what the hell is going on.
 So, let's do some practice coding and see how the `promise` works in real life.

-Try out these examples in the `test.js` file and see how the `promise` works.
+Try out these examples in the `src/test.js` file.

 ```js {.line-numbers}
 // test.js